MartinYan623/Kaggle-Titanic/README.md

     "Lady" : "Royalty"
 }

-2. Group by using the information sex,pclass and title to fill the empty.
+2. Group by using the information Sex, Pclass and Title to fill the empty.
 3. Use pandas function to get dummies (one hot encoding) There are more methods to pre-process data, please view source code.